I'm Gonna Get You (Bizarre Inc song)

 "I'm Gonna Get You" is a song by English electronic music group Bizarre Inc, featuring collaborative lead vocals by English singer Angie Brown.
-It was released in September 1992 as the second single from the group's second studio album, Energique (1992).
-It contains lyrics from the Jocelyn Brown song "Love's Gonna Get You", and a sample from "Brass Disk" by Dupree.
-"I'm Gonna Get You" proved to be a hit on the UK Singles Chart in October 1992, peaking at number three and later being certified silver by the British Phonographic Industry for sales in excess of 200,000 copies, and it also reached the number-three position in the Netherlands in January 1993.
-The track failed to reach the top 40 on the US Billboard Hot 100, but did top the Billboard Hot Dance Club Songs chart as well as the Canadian RPM Dance/Urban chart.
+It was produced by the group with Alan Scott and released in September 1992 by Vinyl Solution as the second single from the group's second studio album, Energique (1992).
+The song contains lyrics from "Love's Gonna Get You" by Jocelyn Brown, and a sample from "Brass Disk" by Dupree.

-Background
+"I'm Gonna Get You" proved to be a hit on the UK Singles Chart in October 1992, peaking at number three and later being certified silver by the British Phonographic Industry (BPI) for sales in excess of 200,000 copies, and it also reached the number-three position in the Netherlands in January 1993.
+The track failed to reach the top 40 on the US Billboard Hot 100 and Cash Box Top 100 but topped the Billboard Dance Club Play chart as well as the Canadian RPM Dance chart.

-English singer and songwriter Angie Brown was introduced to Bizarre Inc through her agent and was asked to do some session work with them.
-The group asked her to sing like Jocelyn Brown, and instead of using a very expensive sample from Jocelyn Brown's song they wanted Angie Brown to re-sing the song.
-She nailed it in about 20 minutes, but didn't expect the song to perform so well from a commercial perspective.
-At that time house music was a new territory to her.
-3 months later the song was a massive hit and was played everywhere.
+Background and release